osisoft/AVEVA-Adapter-DNP3-Docs/content/overview/principles-of-operation.md

 ### Integrity scans

 The DNP3 adapter can be configured to perform an integrity scan on startup, when the outstation's event buffer overflows, at a defined interval, or any combination of the three.
+An integrity scan is also used during the [discovery](#discovery) process.
 During an integrity scan, the adapter polls the outstations for events and then the current value of all points that are assigned to one of the event classes (or Class 0).
 The adapter performs an integrity scan by polling `Object Group 60`.
 If bandwidth or outstation performance is a concern, carefully consider the value of an integrity scan, as the outstation can respond with data for many more points than the adapter is configured to collect data for.
 The adapter simply discards any data that it receives without a corresponding data selection item.
 To retrieve the current value of any points not assigned to an event class, the adapter needs to perform a static scan.

 If a startup integrity scan is configured, it will run whenever the adapter is started or whenever a shutdown is indicated by the outstation's IIN bits.
 It may also be used for discovery.
 Alternatively, if no startup integrity scan is configured, but an integrity scan at a set interval is defined, then the first integrity scan will still be performed when the adapter is started.
-In this scenario, the first integrity scan will not be used for discovery, because a startup integrity scan was not configured.